Testing Changes to mpas_tools

 Editable installation updates Python code but does not rebuild compiled C++ and Fortran command-line tools.

 A useful hybrid workflow is to install the latest release conda package first (to get compiled tools), then install your branch in editable mode on top for Python development.
+This also avoids the need to bump the conda build number for every local Python-only rebuild.

 Legacy Method: Conda Editable Install